 Games that will be made available solely via download or will be otherwise accessible only online (like web browser games or PC-based and mobile apps, for example) are rated using a "Short Form" rating process.

 Publishers of these digitally delivered games and apps complete a series of multiple-choice questions that address content across relevant categories (as described above).
 The questionnaire also asks questions related to a game's interactive components, such as the enabling of user interactions or the sharing of a user's physical location or personal information.
 Finally the developer indicates whether the game has a minimum age requirement.
 The responses to these questions automatically determine the game's Rating Category, Content Descriptors and Interactive Elements, which are issued immediately upon completion of the questionnaire.
 Because these products are rated by an automated process they do not receive Rating Summaries.

 A portion of games rated in this manner are tested by ESRB shortly after they become publicly available to ensure that appropriate ratings have been assigned.
+Additionally, ESRB reserves the right to request additional materials for supplemental review at any time.
 In the event content was not fully or accurately disclosed by the developer, either the rating displayed will be promptly corrected or, in egregious cases, the game may be removed from the store and/or its rating revoked.

 Downloadable content (DLC) that will be appended to a previously-rated product need only be submitted to ESRB for rating if its content exceeds that which is in the existing "core" product.
 Otherwise, the rating assigned to the core product is applicable to the DLC as well.
 Where, however, DLC content exceeds the rating assigned to the core product, it must be submitted to ESRB and a different rating may be assigned to the DLC.